Payslips and P60

 When is my pension paid?

-The pension is paid on the last working day of each month.
+The pension is paid on the last banking day of each month.

 Does re-employment and returning to work affect my pension?